jinghuazhao/INF/csd3/README.md

 ## QQ and Manhattan plots

-This is exemplified with qqman.sh calling turboqq and turboman by Bram Prins.
+This is exemplified with [qqman.sh](qqman.sh) calling turboqq and turboman by Bram Prins.

 ## Sentinel identification

 This is furnished with `merge.sh`.

+## 3d scatter plot

+Furnished with [js.R](js.R), the JSON output could be the counterpart in Supplementary Figure 1 of Sun et al. (2018).

 ## LD reference panels